 Please right click and copy the header links below to share!

 There’s a lot of information out there to help you practice and learn more.
 The Discord link in this section will take you to a Discord server channel where there is a plethora of information to scroll and search through, from specific drawing tips to Vtuber resources to programs and tools—just to name a few!
 Just use Discord’s search function and search for:

 in: 👍・resources [thing you wanna search]

 without the [brackets] — you do not need to complete setting up an account to view so please check it out!
 Just enter the required information and the account will destroy itself a few days later if you do not complete setup.
-The channel is updated with more resources almost daily.
+The channel is updated with more resources frequently.

-Commissions (and art in general) can be difficult and scary, and there various approaches and situations for anyone to want to or have to open commissions.
+Commissions (and art in general) can be difficult and scary, and there are various approaches and situations for anyone to want to or have to open commissions.
 Below are some tips for starting, doing, or preparing for commissions and related topics.
 Please note that many of these links are jumping off points, with either more links in their threads or helpful phrasing for you to research more on your own.
 Many of the creators linked on this page may be willing to answer additional questions, too!
 Most of this can also be found (with even more resources) in the aforementioned Discord channel.

 If you need some tips on creating a Terms of Service (ToS), I recommend this thread by Jess.